 Hardware Descriptor languages (HDLs) have been the way of doing design entry for FPGAs and ASICs for 20+ years.
 In the hands of an experienced engineer, designs that are reusable, scalable, testable, and maintainable are easy to achieve.
 However, engineers who are recent graduates often need additional training beyond the academic training they received at the University.

-Tcl is a powerful scripting langauge that will allow engineers to automate synthesis, implementation, verification, and even HWIL verification of FPGAs.
+Tcl is a powerful scripting language that allows engineers to automate synthesis, implementation, verification, and even HWIL verification of FPGAs.
 For example, nightly regressing tests can be written to discover design defects earlier in the design cycle.

-Whether your interested in learning an HDL, HLS, SystemGenerator, or SDSoCg the most performance out of the available resources, the following training is of great value.
+Whether you're interested in learning an HDL, HLS, SystemGenerator, or Vitis, the following training is of great value to get the most performance out of the available FPGA/SoC/ACAP resources.

 - C-based HLS Coding for Hardware Designers (Legacy Vivado 2012.2)

 - C-based HLS Coding for Software Designers (Legacy Vivado 2012.2)